ashleygraf101/e2e-tester-katas/README.md

 *Test automation practice*

 **what happens here**
+- learning Selenium
+- just practising syntax
-- writing up test cases
+- writing acceptance and regression test cases
-- implementing said test cases in Selenium
+**next project**
-- learning how to create an automation framework
+- creating an automation framework and tests for a React project